-8.2 Non-performance of a Shipping Contract

-The wording of the specific force majeure clause is decisive for whether certain events constitute force majeure, such as global illness, epidemics or pandemics.
+8. Implications of Nonperformance, the IMO 2020, Trade Sanctions and the War in Ukraine 8.1 Non-performance of a Shipping Contract The wording of the specific force majeure clause is decisive for whether certain events, such as global illness, epidemics or pandemics, constitute force majeure.
 The standard boilerplate clauses included in contracts that predate 2020 are unlikely to cover COVID-19, while newer contracts will likely have regulation covering such events.
 Under Norwegian law, the starting point is that professional parties entering into agreements are responsible for their contractual obligations.
-Therefore, if they have agreed to a contractual obligation they must fulfil said obligation.
+Therefore, if they have agreed to a contractual obligation, they must fulfil said obligation.
 If the contract is subject to Norwegian law, the Norwegian Sale of Goods Act may be applicable, under which certain force majeure-like events may give grounds to exemption of liability for economic loss caused by a breach of contract.
 For the exception to become applicable, it must be shown that the breach was caused by a hindrance that was outside the control of the defaulting party, and that the defaulting party could not reasonably be expected to have foreseen the hindrance at the time of entering into the contract, nor avoid or remedy the consequences of it.
 The decisive factor is the actual effect the hinderance has, rather than the nature of the hinderance in question.
-When considering whether the breach would be considered a force majeure event, the following should be considered:

-- review the contract or statute applicable; - consider the underlying cause for the hinderance; - foreseeability requirement (was the hinderance foreseeable?); - formalities connected to invoking force majeure; and - mitigation/remedy.
+When considering whether the breach would be considered a force majeure event, the following should be considered: - review the contract or statute applicable; - consider the underlying cause for the hinderance; - foreseeability requirement (was the hinderance foreseeable?); - formalities connected to invoking force majeure; and - mitigation/remedy.